 By Dawna L. Cyr, Farm Safety Project Assistant, and Steven B. Johnson, Ph.D., Extension Crops Specialist

 Fires are devastating.
-Buildings, equipment, animals and sometimes lives are lost.
+Buildings, equipment, animals, and sometimes lives are lost.
 Avoid fires by preventing them.
 Unfortunately, fires do happen.
 Should a fire arise on your farm, being equipped to fight it may lessen the damage before the local fire department arrives.

 Fire Detection Equipment and Warning Systems

 Today, a variety of fire detection and warning systems exist.
-There are two main types of fire detection equipment: heat sensors or detectors and smoke detectors.
+There are two main types of fire detection equipment: heat sensors or detectors, and smoke detectors.
 Heat sensors are relatively expensive and used primarily to trigger sprinkler systems.
 They provide a short warning period.
 Smoke sensors or detectors have become very popular in recent years because of their reliability and low cost.
 They also provide an early warning.
 Smoke detectors also can be connected by means of a remote system to a central point.
 A smoke detector should have a “UL” or “FM” label, which means they have been safety tested and approved.
-Remember to test the detector monthly and replace batteries as recommended by the manufacturer.
+Remember to test the detector monthly and replace batteries yearly or as recommended by the manufacturer.